the-special-character/Hamza-medusa/README.md

 3. After manual migration is created, we can run `npm run build`
 4. Then run `npx medusa migrations run` to run the migration
 5. If we check the database this created the new currency in the database
+*** If you made a mistake and want to REVERT, given you have written the down method 🎩
+6. Run `npx medusa migrations revert` to revert the migration